sarvex/magisk-files/note.md

 - [SuList] No longer automatically grant root access for SuList apps
 - [SuList] Only unmounts after system server start, so module like systemize apps and debloat should work (you also need to add apps that are systemized by Magisk module to SuList)
 - [SuList] Fix Magisk app cannot get root access after Hide Magisk app
+- [SuList] SuList allows to be enabled when Zygisk is enabled

 ### Diffs to official Magisk